A sprawling U.S. military base in Hawaii had a number of parking lots in need of a durable and reliable lighting solution to enhance employee safety.

 However, one challenge in the way of effectively lighting these lots was that they were not provisioned for lights and creating a connection to the electrical grid would have been costly.
 While some had been outfitted with large and inefficient early-generation solar lights, they were no longer working and the manufacturer no longer supported the product.
 Other parking lots simply had never had lights installed.

-With no possibility of fixing the existing solar lights, the base began to search for alternatives and decided to install First Light’s SCL2 solar powered luminaires for a number of reasons.
+With no possibility of fixing the existing solar lights, the base began to search for alternative reliable lighting and decided to install First Light’s SCL2 solar powered luminaires for a number of reasons.

 “It’s a good system and was especially easy to install compared to wired lighting.
 With a crew of 2, we put a stopwatch on the first install, and in 15 minutes, the light was literally commissioned, mounted, secured and ready to rock.”